MaJerle/stm32-cube-cmake-vscode/README.md

 When you are back, hit `CTRL + SHIFT + P` to open command palette and type `CMake: Quick start`
 ![VSCode - CMake setup - quick start](docs/images/vscode-5-cmake-quick-start.png)

-*CMake-Tools* extension will now get notified that there is `CMakeLists.txt` file and it must take care of it.
-It will ask yo to *CMake kit* (compiler setup to use with *CMakeLists.txt* file).
+*CMake-Tools* extension will now get notified that there is `CMakeLists.txt` file and that it must take care of it.
+It will ask you to pick *CMake kit* (compiler setup to use with *CMakeLists.txt* file).
-Previously we created `cmake-kits.json` file where we added custom config named `GCC arm-none-eabi - custom toolchain setup`.
-Extension will use our file to final custom kits.
+Previously we created `cmake-kits.json` file with added custom config named `GCC arm-none-eabi - custom toolchain setup`.
+Extension will use our file to find custom kits.

 If you do not see it on the list, force re-scan and try to select kit again.
 At the bottom of your VSCode window is *No active kit* that is clickable to change the kit.